orbitinstasis/stereoListener/README.md

 ## TODO List:
 - [ ] Auto setup for pi 1
-- [ ] Auto setup for pi 1 and pi 2.
+- [ ] auto remove any existing script in rc.local

 To setup:
 ```